terascope/teraslice/docs/packages/data-mate/functions.md

 #### `isGreaterThan` (FIELD_VALIDATION)

-> Check to see if a number is greater than the specified value
+> Check if a number is greater than the specified value

 ##### Arguments